nebrelbug/bengubler-old/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2020-03-19"
   date_end = ""
-  description = "Sterling Scholar Finalist in Computer Technology, and then the sole recipient of the Philo T. Farnsworth Governor's award (which recognizes outstanding scholarship and innovation in the technical sciences)"
+  description = "Only recipient of the Philo T. Farnsworth Governor’s Award for outstanding scholarship and innovation in a technical field"

 [[item]]
   organization = ""